Want better results from you e-commerce campaign?

 Another one?
 Create scarcity.

-It’s basic human psychology that we all want what we can’t have, and it makes for a highly effective marketing tactic.
+It’s basic human psychology that we all want what we can’t have, and it makes for a highly effective marketing tactic to incorporate into your e-commerce strategy.

 If you can make your users think they might miss out on your product entirely, they’ll be far more likely to pull the trigger.